 refers to a combination of user and host values.
 Where they

-differ is that in the grant tables, the host part of an account
+differ is that in grant tables, the host part of an account can

-can be a pattern, whereas in the connection tables the host
+be a pattern, whereas in Performance Schema tables, the host

 value is always a specific nonpattern host name.